- The connection between breastfeeding and sexual function

 I wanted to.
 At times, we sneaked special cuddles while my babies slept.
 But it was just so hard for me to get “turned on” on demand.

-I think all new mothers struggle with this.
+All new mothers struggle somewhat with low sex drive.
 It’s sort of like you become a mom and you stop being a woman.
 You have to retrain yourself to remember that your body is still the same one that got you pregnant and gave birth to your children.
 It’s still the same body that turned you on for years before you had kids.

 And now that your “baby factory” is running at full capacity, it can be hard to get your old self (the one who wants sex) back.
 Especially if you are experiencing postpartum depression.
 Or if you are sleep deprived because you are still up with the baby every night.